LispCookbook/cl-cookbook/emacs-ide.md

 ### Argument lists

-When you put the cursor on a function, Slime will show its signature in the minibuffer.
+When you put the cursor on a function, SLIME will show its signature in the minibuffer.